scoskey/m314/index.md

 ## Disclaimer

 This syllabus is subject to change.
-I may make refinements and updates in the first week of classes.
 While I don't expect any substantial changes, please allow for some flexibility.
 I will give notice before making any changes to the syllabus.